collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Setting Up Repo Fail Safes
 * Back up the repo (third-party software)
-* Protect main branch(es)
+* Enable required reviews of pull requests, for example, a review has to be done before a pull request can be merged
-* Enable required reviews of pull requests
+* Protect main branch(es) so they can’t be deleted
-* Worst case scenario: How to recover deleted branch
+* Just in case: How to recover deleted branch link in Useful Resources section

 </td></tr>

 <tr><td width="30%">